lpbaltazar/fundus-preprocessing/README.txt

 		* desired_size 	--> output size desired
 		* minRadius	--> minimum radius of the circle.
 Adjust depending on the size of the image
 		* maxRadius	--> maximum radius of the circle.
 Adjust depending on the size of the image

+Output file of the image is JPEG
+Images are saved to a separate folder: output_images CSV files for the rgb values are saved to a separate folder: output_files